abilandz/PH8124/Lecture_5/Lecture_5.md

 ### 2. Input/Output (I/O) and redirections <a name="io"></a>
-In the previous section we have seen how we can embed the output of one command into the input of another command with the command substitution operator ```$( ... )```.
-Let us now make a further progress in this direction and clarify in more detail the input and output streams of **Linux** commands.
+In the previous section we saw how we can embed the output of one command into the input of another command with the command substitution operator ```$( ... )```.
+Let us make further progress in this direction and clarify in more detail the input and output streams of **Linux** commands.
 By convention, each **Linux** command has three standard input/output (I/O) channels set.
 More concretely, each **Linux** command has a single way of:

 * accepting input : **standard input (_stdin_)** = file descriptor 0
 * producing output : **standard output (_stdout_)** = file descriptor 1
 * producing error messages : **standard error (_stderr_)** = file descriptor 2

-Each command that you execute has these three standard I/O channels set to some default values.
-By default, standard input is a keyboard (but it can be also a file redirection, touchscreen, etc.).
-On the other hand, standard output and standard error are by default set to screen.
-The most important things to remember is:
+Each executed command has these three standard I/O channels set to some default values.
+By default, standard input is a keyboard (but it can also be a file redirection, touchscreen, etc.).
+On the other hand, standard output and standard error are, by default, set to screen.
+The most important things to remember are:

-* _stdout_ (file descriptor 1): This is the textual stream you see in the terminal if a command executed successfully;
+* _stdout_ (file descriptor 1): This is the textual stream you see in the terminal if a command is executed successfully;
-* _stderr_ (file descriptor 2): This is the textual stream you see in the terminal if a command failed (a.k.a. error message).
+* _stderr_ (file descriptor 2): This is the textual stream you see in the terminal if a command fails (a.k.a. error message).

 For instance, when the command **date** executes successfully, it produces the following:
 ```bash
 $ date
 Sun May 17 11:53:03 CEST 2020
 ```
 The above printout is an example _stdout_ stream of command **date**.
-On the other hand, when the command **date** fails, for instance when it is called with the flag which is not supported:
+On the other hand, when the command **date** fails, for instance, when it is called with a flag which is not supported:
 ```bash
 date -q
 ```